nizami/leanda-cli/README.md

 ## items

-Allows to list all items from OSDR using queries.
+Allows to list all items from Leanda using queries.

 ```terminal
   -q, --query - Filter models by subquery